The Mansion of Madness: Analysis

 Film scholar Doyle Greene cites The Mansion of Madness along with Moctezuma's Alucarda (1977) as "ground-breaking" for its blending of stylistic elements of classical horror with more contemporary surrealist and experimental visuals.

 Production

 Surrealist artist Leonora Carrington supervised sets and costumes with one of her sons, Gabriel Weisz.
 The repeated appearance of a white horse, Carrington’s alter ego, and the elaborate surreal feasts and costumes, have been credited as demonstrating the artist’s vision and several of her recurring motifs.
-The film's producer, Roberto Viskin, has previously produced Alejandro Jodorowsky's surrealist film El Topo (1970).
+The film's producer, Roberto Viskin, has previously produced Alejandro Jodorowsky's surrealist film El Topo (1970), which Moctezuma had co-produced.
+Several other cast and crew from El Topo also worked on the film.

+The film was shot almost entirely in Mexico City (the wilderness scenes were filmed at Desierto de los Leones National Park) and at Estudios América (now Azteca Estudios).

 Release

 The film premiered in Mexico and at the Locarno Film Festival on 10 August 1973.

 Home media

 Mondo Macabro released the film on DVD in 2005.
 In February 2025, Vinegar Syndrome released the film on Blu-ray, featuring a 4K restoration sourced from the original film elements.

 Reception

 Critical response

 Scream magazine reviewed The Mansions of Madness in 2016, writing that "if you manage to see beyond its jarring shortcomings, you will be treated to a film that is not only visually stunning, but which also leaves you with a frisson of disturbing melancholy that will haunt you for days to come."
 In a review of the Mondo Macabro release, DVD Talk noted that "Mondo Macabro's package text does its best to hype the film, which is described as "Like a Monty Python film directed by Fellini ... on acid!"
 It's an impressive movie, even though it doesn't quite live up to that claim."

+Film director Roman Polanski cited this film's influence on The Tenant (1976).